The Rise of AI in Sales: What It Means for Modern Businesses

 I believe that today is the best time in history to work in sales.
-I also believe that AI will radically alter the mechanics of selling — and disrupt commercial teams who don’t adapt and find new ways to provide value.
-When it comes to sales growth, average is over.
+I also believe that AI in sales will radically alter the mechanics of selling—and disrupt commercial teams that don’t adapt and find new ways to provide value.

-We are in a moment of opportunity for sales professionals who can deliver a value-based, deeply customized approach to earn partnerships that can sustain growth into the future.
-Your currency?
-Expertise about the customer’s needs and the ability to add value to their decision cycle.
+We are in a moment of opportunity for sales professionals who can embrace value-based, deeply customized approaches to building partnerships that fuel long-term growth.
+The key currency?
+Deep expertise in the customer’s needs and the ability to add value at every stage of their decision-making process.

-Here are a few ways I see the best salespeople evolving in response to the impact of artificial intelligence on the sales landscape.
+Here are a few ways I see the best sales leaders evolving in response to the impact of artificial intelligence on the sales landscape.

 Obsess Over Training and Development